 To understand why we historically got something called Big Bang integration testing, we need to start somewhat earlier, namely with the, in software development often disreputable Waterfall method.

 The Waterfall method was originally used in hardware projects, where the product during the early systems design phase, is divided into modules (often directly mapped to the subsystems in the architecture) with their own functional and non-functional requirements.
-These modules are designed not only to fit together at the later integration phase to make a full integrated system, but also to fulfill the functional and non-functional system requirements of the system as a whole.
-This i done during the system verification phase.
+These modules are designed not only to fit together at the later integration phase to make a full integrated system, but also to fulfil the functional and non-functional system requirements of the system as a unified whole.
+This is done during the system verification phase.
 The aim of the systems design phase is to reduce the complexity, and can be done iteratively also on big modules if necessary.

-To avoid a Big Bang integration testing (incl. verification) of the full system, hardware projects have since more than half a century used prototypes for the first integration events and of course also for earlier integration testing between modules with (new) complicated interfaces and relationships.
+To avoid a Big Bang integration testing (incl. validation and verification) of the full system, hardware projects have since more than half a century used prototypes for the first integration events and of course also for earlier integration testing between modules with (new) complicated interfaces and relationships.
 The reason for doing this is that even though a systems design has been done properly, knowledge need to be gained in order to continually reduce the complexity.
 Trying to make the perfect specification is due to complexity not possible, at least not with reasonable time and money spent.
 Better is to use a few planned prototypes.
-The more novel the product is, the more knowledge need to be gained and the more prototyping needed.
+The more novel the product we are developing is, the more knowledge need to be gained and the more prototyping needed.

 Even better at reducing complexity than the prototype thinking in the Waterfall method, is Lean Product Development.
 Lean Product Development for hardware (from Toyota, and many other Japanese companies too) takes this a step further, especially when making modular platforms.
 This is achieved by early experimentations using techniques like Set-Based Design, Multiple Concepts and Model-Based Systems Engineering (MBSE).
-It is frankly just about reducing the complexity of the wholeness, or the Big Picture of the system product you are planning to build, by gaining new knowledge, and to do that as early as possible.
+It is frankly just about reducing the complexity of the wholeness, or the Big Picture of the system product you are planning to develop, by gaining new knowledge, and to do that as early as possible.